shadow-cs/delphi-leakcheck/README.md

 JCL implementation offers better stack traces (RAW) on Win32 and offers more options while formatting the output (debug symbols, MAP file, etc.) but needs external caching.

-Android implementation cannot show symbols right away but the formatter allows you to feed the output directly to `addr2line` utility which will generate then output the symbols and line numbers.
+Android implementation cannot show symbols right away but the formatter allows you to feed the output directly to `addr2line` utility which will then output the symbols and line numbers.

 ### Delphi support ###